Division of Leichhardt: History

 The division was first contested in 1949 after the expansion of seats in the Parliament of Australia.
 It is one of Australia's largest electorates, covering an area stretching from Cairns to Cape York and the Torres Strait, including the Torres Strait Islands.
+It is the northernmost-reaching federal division in Australia (although it averages slightly south of the Division of Solomon in the Northern Territory).

 The division is named after Ludwig Leichhardt, an explorer and scientist.
 The area was first covered by the seat of Herbert from 1901 to 1934 and then by the seat of Kennedy until 1949.

 Most of the electorate is almost uninhabited except for small Aboriginal communities, but the extreme southeast, consisting of the northern half of the Wet Tropics, with rich volcanic soils instead of the extraordinarily infertile lateritic sands and gravels of Cape York proper, is quite densely populated and includes urban Cairns.
 There are small, intensive sugar cane, banana and mango farms in this region, though they are prone to damage from droughts and cyclones.

 A safe Labor seat from the late 1950s to the 1970s, it has been marginal for most of the time since then.
 While Cairns has historically tilted toward Labor, the more rural areas tilt toward the Liberals and Nationals.

 It was a bellwether seat held by the party of government from the 1972 election until the 2010 election.
 When Warren Entsch, who held the seat from 1996 to 2007, won it back for the LNP in 2010, he became the seat's first opposition member in four decades.
 It also marked the first time Labor had been in government without holding Leichhardt.

-Ahead of the 2016 federal election, ABC psephologist Antony Green listed the seat in his election guide as one of eleven which he classed as "bellwether" electorates.
+Ahead of the 2016 federal election, ABC psephologist Antony Green listed the seat in his election guide as one of eleven which he classed as bellwether electorates.

+Warren Entsch retired from federal politics upon the dissolution of the 47th Parliament on 28 March 2025 in the lead-up to the 2025 federal election.
+Former professional basketball player Matt Smith subsequently won the seat for Labor, defeating LNP candidate Jeremy Neal.